Maurice Yaméogo: Early life

-According to his official biography, Maurice Yaméogo was born on 31 December 1921 at Koudougou, a town 98 km west of Ouagadougou, along with his twin sister Wamanegdo.
+According to his official biography, Maurice Yaméogo was born on 31 December 1921 in Koudougou, a town 98 km west of Ouagadougou, along with his twin sister Wamanegdo.
 He was the son of Mossi peasants, whom he described as a "heathen family, completely given to a whole mob of superstitions."
 They gave him the name Naoua Laguemba (also spelt Nawalagma) which means "he comes to unite them.".

 From a very young age, Naoua Laguemba was very interested in Christianity.
 This inclination resulted in a great deal of bullying from his family.
 It is reported that the young Yaméogo received an emergency baptism on 28 July 1929, a year before schedule, after being struck by lightning.
 The priest Van der Shaegue who performed the baptism gave him Maurice as a patron saint.
 His mother died three days later, supposedly from the shock.
 After these events, he adopted the name Maurice Yaméogo, intending to become a priest.

 After spending a few years at school in his village, Maurice Yaméogo was admitted to the Minor Seminary of Pabré.
 On 5 September 1934, he left his family to pursue his studies.
 Pabré was one of the most prestigious institutions in the country; aside from the fact that it produced most of the country's priests, the Minor Seminary's students also filled the very highest ranks of public and private administration.
 As a result, he met many of the rising stars of Upper Volta, such as Joseph Ki-Zerbo, Joseph Ouédraogo, and Pierre Tapsoba, with whom he formed a close friendship.
 But his relationships strayed far from the ecclesiastical standard.
 Yaméogo wanted to be a priest, but he was very keen on women and parties.
 In 1939, he left the Minor Seminary of Pabré, without graduating.